89rat/pqshield-api/VIRAL_LAUNCH_PRESENTATION_SCRIPT.md

 **[SLIDE 18: Critical Threat Viral Moments]**

 "But here's our secret weapon - critical threat alerts become viral content automatically.
-When PQShield blocks a major quantum attack, users can share their 'heroic moment' with one tap.
-'My PQShield just saved me from a quantum malware attack!' becomes compelling social proof that drives organic growth."
+When PQ359 blocks a major quantum attack, users can share their 'heroic moment' with one tap.
+'My PQ359 just saved me from a quantum malware attack!' becomes compelling social proof that drives organic growth."

 **[SLIDE 19: Team-Based Viral Mechanics]**